-New data logger ALMEMO® 2690-8A now comes fitted with an 1024-KB EEPROM sufficient for some 200,000 measured values, a low-power A/D converter, and integrated charge circuitry for recharging the batteries.
-The measuring possibilities are virtually unlimited; there are 5 electrically isolated measuring inputs suitable for all ALMEMO® sensors, or 20 channels in the sensor connectors and 4 device-internal function channels - with over 70 measuring ranges.
-For operation purposes the device incorporates an LCD graphics display and a softkey keypad with cursor block.
-The display can be adapted by means of configurable user menus to suit any application.
-Two output sockets allow for connecting any ALMEMO® output modules, for example, the digital interface, memory card, analogue output, trigger input or alarm contacts.
+The ALMEMO[®] 2890-9 data logger has 9 electrically isolated measuring inputs - suitable for all ALMEMO[®] sensors.
+The measuring possibilities are virtually unlimited; there are 36 channels in the sensor connectors and 4 device-internal function channels - with over 70 measuring ranges.
+For operation purposes the device incorporates an LCD graphics display and a soft-key keypad with cursor block.
+User menus can be configured to adapt the display for any application.
+The data logger function is carried out by a real time clock and a 512kB EEPROM memory for approximately 100000 measured values.
+Two output sockets allow for connecting any ALMEMO[®] output modules, for example, the digital interface, memory card, analogue output, trigger input or alarm contacts.
 Several devices can be networked by simply connecting them with network cables.